Jechli/Cards/README.md

 in basic data structure and algorithm concepts.

-2.
+TWO: Coding test

-Coding test: It is a Visual Studio 2012 project called 'CardGame'.
+It is a Visual Studio 2012 project called 'CardGame'.